skytable/skytable/.github/ISSUE_TEMPLATE/issues-with-documentation.md

 ---
-name: Issues with documentation
+name: Issues 🤔 with documentation 🧾
-about: Report incorrect/ambiguous/incorrect/missing documentation
+about: Found any incorrect/missing/ambiguous documentation?
+Use this issue type
 title: 'Docs: '
 labels: documentation
 assignees: ''